qlik-oss/core-website/docs/docs/services/qix-engine/doc-synchronization.md

 If this feature is enabled the QIX Engine will assume that there is a `RabbitMQ` message broker available on the address specified by the `RabbitHost` parameter.

-In the configuration example above we are mounting a folder named `docs`, which is also passed in as `DocumentDirectory`.
+In the configuration example above we are mounting a folder `-v <host document folder>:<container document folder>`, which is also passed in as `DocumentDirectory`.
 This is the folder which the QIX Engine container will use for storing documents, and the mounted folder can then be shared with other QIX Engine instances.